 The second half of the book changes the whole tone of the novel.
 Claude and his mother listen intently as news reaches their small rural community of the outbreak of World War I breaks, even reaching their rural ranching community.
 After Germany invades France, Claude enlists and he is sent across the ocean in a ship entitled the Anchises.
 Many men die from diseases on the voyage to Europe, and Claude befriends a doctor.
 Upon arrival, Claude is utterly amazed at the culture and architecture of Europe, though he does not partake in the sexual escapades of his compatriots with the women in France.
-Willa Cather beautifully describes the European towns as they march through, making it the adventure of a lifetime for a restless Nebraska boy.
+Willa Cather beautifully describes the European towns as the soldiers march through, making it the adventure of a lifetime for a restless Nebraska boy.
 The novel gets more and more intense as Claude’s unit closes in on “the Hun” or “Fritz” as they call the Germans -they move through town after town and encounter various ambushes, losing men along the way.
 There is a memorably intense scene in which their Company takes the town of Beaufort, while German soldiers are hiding.
-Eventually Claude’s unit reaches the front and we experience the stench and mutilations of bodies piled up -the hideous monstrosities of trench warfare.
-Claude is tasked with holding the line, and he and his compatriots are all shot to pieces.
+Eventually Claude’s unit reaches the front and, as readers, we experience the stench and mutilations of bodies piled up -the hideous monstrosities of trench warfare.
+Claude is tasked with holding the line, and he and his compatriots are all unceremoniously shot to pieces.
 Claude dies in battle, but curiously Willa Cather almost praises Claude’s death as the cure to his restlessness.
 In the closing chapter of the novel, we are returned to Franklin, Nebraska where life continues unmolested by the troubles of the world.
-Claude’s mother gets a call that her son has been killed and she privately grieves.
+Claude’s mother gets a call that her son has been killed in battle and she privately grieves.